Jandini/Jandini/README.md

 It is a simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call.
 The challenge was that the code of the program was encoded.
-You cannot make permanent change to MASZ.EXE binaries.
+You cannot make permanent change to MASZ.EXE binaries so you can run it directly.
+I wrote my own "debugger"...

-The code is acting like a debugger and repeats my steps done maunally in Turbo Debugger:
+The code repeats my steps I have done maunally in Turbo Debugger:
 - Load MASZ.EXE into memory without executing it.
 - Set a few break points and jump over these far returns until the code decoded.
 - Find the address where the call to splash screen ends up in the decoded code in memory.